-Anyways, I'd find myself abandoned in the mall while my wife went shopping.
-At first I'd try to keep up, but inevitably I'd get left behind.
+Anyways, on occasion I'd find myself abandoned at the mall while my wife went shopping.
+At first I'd try to keep up, but inevitably I'd farther and farther behind, until she was out of sight.
 I wasn't worried, she had her phone ...
-I'd text "Marco" but over time that failed to yield the mandatory response "Polo" ... so I would go and check out the record store in the mall ...
+I'd text "Marco" and she would eventually answer but over time repeated texts for help failed to yield the mandatory response "Polo" ... so I would go and check out the record store in the mall ...
 I'd often mutter about the silly prices and generally complain how stuff was cheaper when I was a kid, dagnabbit.
 Then an odd thing happened.
 I discovered there was a small clearance section.
 I browsed through it on several occasions and then one day something caught my eye.
-I left with a new record ... that was cheaper than some of the stuff at the used stores.
+I left with a new record ... that was cheaper than most of the better stuff at the used stores.

 A win ... and a loss.